Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 - Shelf lifetime is 3 Years.

 You should seek medical advice in relation to medicines and use only as directed by a healthcare professional.

 Always read the label.
 If symptoms persist see your healthcare professional.

-White to off-white rounded granules, which disintegrate to a fine powder upon slight pressure filled into a plastic inhaler.
+The contents are white to off-white rounded granules, which disintegrate to a fine powder upon slight pressure.

 Do I need a prescription?

 This medicine is available from a pharmacy without prescription.
 It is

 This medicine was verified as being available on the PBS (Pharmaceutical Benefits Scheme) on May 1, 2022.
 To learn more about this subsidy, visit the Pharmaceutical Benefits Scheme (PBS) website.

 This medicine is generally considered safe during pregnancy if taken as directed.
 During pregnancy, you should discuss your medicine use with your doctor or pharmacist.

 For side effects, taking other medicines and more